 When to See a Colon Cancer Doctor

-If you believe you are at a high risk for developing colon cancer, or you believe that you may have these symptoms, your Brooklyn colon cancer doctor can help you.
+If you believe you are at a high risk of developing colon cancer, or you believe that you may have these symptoms, your Brooklyn colon cancer doctor can help you.
 There are a number of tests that can be run to offer both preventative treatment and care as well as treatment for existing polyps.
 Colonoscopies are one of the best ways to do this.
 These are procedures that are used as a preventative tool to help check the health of the interior of the colon.
 If and when there is a concern related to cancer, such as the presence of a polyp, doctors can immediately remove it for further investigation.
 If larger tumors are found, we can then take steps to treat it through the proper means.